 NORRMALMSTORG

-In the 1890's Albert Jones Grillrestaurant was in the corner of Hamngatan.
-Grilled meat was a news in the restaurant industry.
-It became popular to hang on Jones for unleashed young gentlemen.
-They were called "barbecue guys".
-After that, the restaurants have come to the "Gillestugan at Norrmalmstorg", "Blue Cave on Capri" and most mention is Restaurant Metropol, which became a meeting point for literators, artists and actors.
-Metropol was closed in 1917 when the house was to be demolished and replaced by a bank palace.
-Metropol resumed 1926-1927 in the corner Sveavägen / Odengatan.
+In the 1890s, Albert Jones Grill Restaurant was located on the corner of Hamngatan.
+Grilled meat was a novelty in the restaurant industry.
+It became popular for idle young gentlemen to hang out at Jones.
+They were called “grilljannar.”
+Since then, restaurants such as “Gillestugan vid Norrmalmstorg,” “Blå Grottan på Capri,” and most notably, the Metropol restaurant, which became a gathering place for writers, artists, and actors.
+Metropol closed in 1917 when the building was slated for demolition and replacement by a bank palace.
+Metropol reopened in 1926–1927 on the corner of Sveavägen and Odengatan.